 Professor Baum’s quest was to gather major soup recipes from around the world that might include ingredients not documented by scientists.
-The team was amazed at the impact some of the soup ingredients had with regard to major illnesses.
+The team was amazed at the impact some of the ingredients found in traditional soups and broths had with regard to major illnesses.

 Of 56 broths tested, 5 were able to stop 50 percent of the in-vitro growth of P. falciparum, the world’s deadliest malarial parasite, and 2 were found to have properties comparable to a leading antimalaria drug.
 Four other broths were found to have a 50 percent transmission-blocking activity, which stops the male parasite’s sexual stage development.

 The team documented their conclusion, saying: “At a time when there is a resurgent voice against evidence-based medicine, such exercises have great importance for educating the next generation about how new drugs are discovered, how they might work, and how untapped resources still exist in the fight against global diseases of significance.”

 Natural remedies and traditional medicine

 Interestingly, it has been recently discovered that there are medicines derived from plant and herb sources that have shown potential in treating viral infections, including Human Immuno-deficiency Virus (HIV.)